-Our academic program is developed according to the standards and benchmarks provided by the Office of Catholic Schools.
+Our academic program is developed according to the standards and benchmarks provided by the State of Florida Department of Education and/or Office of Catholic Schools and Centers of the Diocese of St. Petersburg.
 Our core programming meets or exceeds the standards and benchmarks.

-Religion:
+Religion

-While academic achievement is very important, religious formation is of equal importance at Our Lady of Lourdes Catholic School.
+While academic achievement is very important, religious formation is of equal importance at Our Lady of Lourdes Catholic School (OLL).
 Students are expected to participate in religious education classes and all additional Eucharistic and Religious Celebrations, including Sunday Masses.
-The Religious Education Program for Kindergarten to Grade 8 follows a curriculum approved by the Diocese.
-Our Lady of Lourdes School follows the Christ Our Life series published by Loyola.
+The Religious Education Program for Kindergarten to Grade 8 follows a curriculum approved by the Diocese of St. Petersburg.
+OLL follows the We Believe series published by Sadlier.